-In 2013 the long-standing tradition of American Thanksgiving falls on the first day of the longer-standing Jewish festival of Hanukkah.
-Because the two calendars track time differently, this is a super rare confluence.
+In 2013 the long-standing tradition of American Thanksgiving fell on the first day of the longer-standing Jewish festival of Hanukkah.
+Because the two calendars track time differently, this is a rare confluence.
 The last time it happened was 1888 and the next time we can look forward to the joining of these holidays is projected to be over 70-thousand years in the future.

 Seizing the opportunity to combine elements of the history and traditions of these two celebrations, I decided to make something for the feast table.
 One of the central features of the Hanukkah story is the miracle of the oil lamps.
 An amount of temple lamp oil that would’ve normally only burned for one day miraculously burned for a full eight days, setting the timeframe for future celebrations.

 Oil still plays a part in current Hanukkah traditions.
 Many of the foods associated with the holiday are fried (donuts and potato pancakes).
 I wanted to draw from this iconography by making a clean-burning olive oil lamp.
 These lamps are simple, use sustainable fuel, and are very safe — if you knock it over, the oil will not burn.
 Looking at what normally adorns an autumnal table, and wanting to make this lamp fitting for both a Hanukkah and Thanksgiving table, I saw that a small pumpkin would be a perfect vessel for the lamp.

 I started by making the floating wicks for the lamps.
 Using a utility knife, I cut ¼-inch discs from the cork of a wine bottle.
 Each disc got a small hole bored through the center, then one side was covered in aluminum foil.
 I cut 1 ½-inch lengths from a spool of cotton wick and threaded them through the cork, starting on the aluminum foil side to keep that material from tearing out too much.
 These wicks will float on top of the olive oil.
 The foil on the top protects the cork from the burning wick.